Cervical Cancer Awareness – The Facts You Should Know

-The month of January is dedicated globally to activities targeted at improving Cervical Cancer Awareness.
+Globally, we dedicate the month of January to activities that improve Cervical Cancer Awareness.

-Within some African countries, poor education coupled with misconceptions limit how people can look for health are and advise when they need it.
+Within some African countries, poor education coupled with misconceptions limits how people can look for health care and advise when they need it.

-While this is the case for many cancers, with Cervical Cancer it is quite different.
+While this is the case for many cancers, Cervical Cancer is quite different.

 Research has indicated a clear pre-cancerous stage of cervical cancer.